alimate/alimate.github.io/_posts/2020-12-18-infinite-precision.md

 Does that mean we did consider everything in our example?
 Absolutely not!
 That was only the compiler effect.
 We didn't consider the GC effect on both Golang and Java.
 Golang does not need that much of a warmup but the underlying machine does!
 We did run both the server and benchmarks on the same machine.
 Therefore competing resources (CPU, RAM, FDs, etc.) on the client and server-side might affect the result.
 This list goes on and on!

+At some point, we should accept the fact that our measurement fails to take some parameters into account.
+Let's call it the "approximation that we're comfortable with".

-The bottom line, **there is no such thing as absolute and infinite precision.
+The bottom line is, **there is no such thing as absolute and infinite precision.
 There's only the precision that we'll be happy with!**

 Also, If you're interested in watching the NDT talk that inspired this article, [go for it](https://www.youtube.com/watch?v=8IuBLd3qoUo)!
 Moreover, the source code is available on [GitHub](https://github.com/alimate/measure-twice)!

+---
+## *footnotes*

+*1. "In the early 1800s, after the success of scientific theories such as Sir Newton's theory of Gravity, Laplace suggested that the universe is completely deterministic.
+That is if we know the state of the universe at some point, we can predict the next states.*

+*In 1926, the famous German scientist Werner Heisenberg suggested that to predict the future position and velocity of a particle, one has to be able to measure the current position and velocity precisely.
+As it turned out, measuring the position and the velocity are tightly bound to each other.*

+*The more we try to measure the position of a particle accurately, our velocity calculations will be less precise and vice versa!
+Heisenberg showed that the uncertainty in the position and velocity of a particle times the mass of it can never be smaller than a certain amount known as Planck's constant.*

+***The Heisenberg's Uncertainty Principle** is a fundamental, inescapable property of the world" -- A Brief History of Time, Stephen Hawking.*

+*2. The idea of the first heading and consequently the first footnote is inspired by a comment from [Ehsan](https://www.linkedin.com/in/ehsan-abdollahi-19787aaa/).*